TERMS & CONDITIONS

 Our Fees do not include VAT, Disbursements and other costs which will be charged separately, if applicable.

 Despite the information you may find in our website, you are advised and encouraged to visit the Bar Standards Board in order to fully understand how Barristers set their fees.

 This is a quote that will be provided based on the work that has to be done in total, how much this will cost you, an overall amount that you will need to pay for the work that needs to be done.

 We try to accommodate fixed fees arrangements as much as possible, based on an estimate of hours of work that we will need to dedicate to your files.
 There are certain services and work, which Del Canto Chambers is competent to undertake, that cannot be covered by fixed fees agreements due to their extraordinary nature and complexity.

-Therefore, any other matter outside the scope of services specifically included in our engagement letter, and unless agreed otherwise, will be invoiced separately from hourly fees in accordance with our terms and conditions.
+Therefore, any other matter outside the scope of services specifically included in our Client Care Letter, and unless agreed otherwise, will be invoiced separately from hourly fees in accordance with our terms and conditions.
 Please see a partial list of some of the matters to be considered in this paragraph:

 - Arbitration and Mediation dispute resolution services

 - Tax and legal advisory services, and in particular review of previous years legal issues and procedures, accounting or tax matters, tax inspections, communications in writing and discussions of any sort with the HMRC.

 - Non-Contentious employment disputes and shareholder dispute agreements.